hindu-comm/weblogs/manasataramgini/2015/12/2015-12-12_a-note-on-the-early-expansions-of-the-indo-europeans.md

 • **What was the language of architect of these invasions from the steppes?**
-\-Both philology and linguistics indicate that the ancestral Indo-Europeans likely practiced an economy that had a major pastoral component and at least some agriculture.
+-Both philology and linguistics indicate that the ancestral Indo-Europeans likely practiced an economy that had a major pastoral component and at least some agriculture.
 Further they also practiced honey-harvesting/bee-keeping which had its roots in old hunter-gatherer tradition.
 The pastoral component included cattle-rearing with the cow being an important cultural symbol or a holy animal or a sign of “wealth”; goat-rearing and sheep-rearing with the latter supplying wool from which garments were made; horse-rearing, with the horse like the cow being an important cultural symbol.
-\-The early IE society was familiar with the birch tree and lived in place with cold winters during which it snowed.
+-The early IE society was familiar with the birch tree and lived in place with cold winters during which it snowed.
-\-The early IE society can be reconstructed as having a notable element of mobility with wheeled vehicles.
+-The early IE society can be reconstructed as having a notable element of mobility with wheeled vehicles.
 They also possessed an organized force for warfare, i.e. an army and likely possessed fortified settlements which were were the focus of military action.
 This is consistent with the heroic and warlike elements in all early attestations of IE traditions.
-\-The earliest attested IE languages show a certain conservative element and are closely related in vocabulary, grammar and elements of syntax unlike their modern descendants which have diverged quite a bit.
+-The earliest attested IE languages show a certain conservative element and are closely related in vocabulary, grammar and elements of syntax unlike their modern descendants which have diverged quite a bit.
 This points to an explosive radiation from a source to their destinations rather than a prolonged stay of several thousand years in the destinations.
-\-In Europe the Indo-European languages show substrata suggesting that they were intrusive into the region.
+-In Europe the Indo-European languages show substrata suggesting that they were intrusive into the region.
 Moreover, such substratum languages were historically attested (Etruscan) or still exist (Basque).
 The Yamnaya-derived Corded Ware culture’s intrusion into Europe marks a major population change.
 The Southern Mediterranean arc of Europe where the Yamnaya derived ancestry is the least is also where these survivals of substratum languages was/is more pronounced.
-\-In the East, close to where the Afanasievo culture was once located, we find historical attestation of IE languages: Turfanian (Tocharian A) the most archaic of these from the Agni oasis; Kuchean (Tocharian B) from the Kucha oasis; loan words in the Indo-Aryan Niye Prakrit point to a third language Kroränian (Tocharian C).
+-In the East, close to where the Afanasievo culture was once located, we find historical attestation of IE languages: Turfanian (Tocharian A) the most archaic of these from the Agni oasis; Kuchean (Tocharian B) from the Kucha oasis; loan words in the Indo-Aryan Niye Prakrit point to a third language Kroränian (Tocharian C).
 Together these constitute a monophyletic branch of IE, Tocharian.

-Considering all these points together we can say that the Yamnaya culture, from which were staged major population movements into Europe and the Altai, was most likely comprised of early Indo-European speakers.
+Considering all these points together we can say that the Yamnaya culture, from which werestaged major population movements into Europe and the Altai, was most likely comprised of early Indo-European speakers.
 The Yamnaya-derived population can accommodate the above points much better than positing the EF as the bearers of IE languages